fiunchinho/http-caching-training/cloudfront/README.md

 ## Exercise
 Create a CloudFront distribution that has a new EC2 instance as **Origin**.
 Deploy the files in this repository following the steps in the `README` file.
 Now, update the `index.php` file so instead of loading the image from the local path, it uses your CloudFront distribution.

+Don't forget that since Cloudfront instances are all over the world, the security group of your instances must allow incoming traffic from everywhere.